50,000 litres of water for helipad Sharad Pawar didn't use

-5 water tankers had emptied their contents over the makeshift helipad at MMRDA grounds, so that the chopper bearing the NCP chief could land without raising dust; with Sharad Pawar skipping the event, the water went to waste
+5 water tankers had emptied their contents over a helipad at MMRDA grounds, so that chopper bearing NCP chief could land without raising dust; with Sharad Pawar skipping the event, water went to waste

 While the absence of Sonia Gandhi and Sharad Pawar cast a dampener on the UPA rally held in the city on Sunday, the NCP chief’s last minute decision to skip the event in Bandra Kurla Complex (BKC) inadvertently led to the waste of massive amounts of a precious commodity that the city can ill afford to misuse water.